cartrawler/cartrawler.github.io/docs/android/standalone/reservationRetrieval.md

 The process is pretty simple as it follows the Android development standards to get results back from one activity to another.

-Remember when we called the method `startRentalStandalone` in the <a href="/docs/android/standalone/implementation-steps/" target="_blank">implementation steps</a>?
+Remember when we called the method `CartrawlerSDK.start` in the <a href="/docs/android/standalone/implementation-steps/" target="_blank">implementation steps</a>?
 The second argument is called `requestCode` and we'll need it in two different places:

 <ol>